 Canonical Mapping offers a partner mapping with a standardized format that is specific for each trader.
 With Indirect mapping, users can quickly convert the EDI messages into abstract layer format to suit their systems.
 This format can be further converted into an in-house format, which can be consumed by the ERP system easily and used later.

 This form of EDI mapping makes EDI format conversion much easier, faster, flexible, and scalable.

 While choosing the most reliable software solutions for EDI, make sure to consider these following questions:

 Let’s face it – not everyone can know how to use EDI mapping software and make the best of it.
-You need proficients and experienced employees who are adept at EDI and its components.
+You need proficient and experienced employees who are adept at EDI and its components.
 So, do you have people with relevant skills who can use this software?
-If not, then it’s better to connect with a professional EDI vendor or service provider who can perform all your tasks for you and recommend the right solutions.
+If not, then it’s better to connect with a professional EDI managed services provider who can perform all your tasks for you and recommend the right solutions.

 Of course, your business will grow and develop in the future so should be your EDI infrastructure and system.
 Thus, it is important that the software you select should be flexible and scalable according to your business needs.
 It must be easy to upgrade as your operations expand, easy to use, and meet your requirements.

 3. How much does an EDI mapping software cost?

 Budget is a primary concern for many businesses as they cannot spend extravagant amounts initially.
 So, it is important to decide on a budget as you start with EDI mapping software.
 It might cost you tens of thousands of dollars and setting a few criteria, in the beginning, will ensure that the money is invested in the right direction and reap maximum benefits.
 Apart from the cost of software, you must include additional services required for implementation and integration.